Skip to Sidebar Skip to Content

-Give Claude Memory and Skills via API | Build AI for November 4, 2025
+Give Claude Memory and Skills via API

 This week's edition covers Anthropic's new memory and Agent Skills APIs for building agents, Karpathy's transparent LLM training pipeline, on-device inference with Windows ML, and circuit-based interpretability tools that cut data requirements by 150x.